Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 # Readme.txt By Raman Kathpalia
 # IBM MQ SME

+# This is a high level solution.
+You're allowed to use as is or customize it based upon your needs.

 # Introduction:

 This bash solution can be deployed on IBM MQ nodes where Multi-Instance Queue Managers are configured.

 Solution is tested on RHEL/CentOS 6 and 7 with MQ 7.5.X.X and 8.XXX

+This daemon
-This daemon runs 24/7/365 and puts “failed over MI QMgr” which has a status - "Running elsewhere" to "Running as Standby"  thus making it  - Ready to takeover, should a fail back occurs.
+-	puts Qmgr with status “Running elsewhere” to "Running as Standby".
+Thus secondary QMgr is Ready to takeover if a fail back occurs.

-Each and Every activity by daemon is logged thus giving an audit trail
+-	Audits every activity performed

-CPU consumption is very low (< 0.00001%) as observed in 2 CPU Intel Zeon machine with aggressive polling(10 seconds)
+-	CPU consumption is low (< 0.01%) as observed in 2 CPU Intel Zeon machine with aggressive polling. (few seconds)

-# Variables used in original script (for reference here)
+# (Just reference here)Variables used in original script

 Activity_Logs=$HOME/Failed_Over_MQ_Instance